aymanissa/automationFramework/automationTest/README.md

 Open source tools being used:
 - Selenium
--- Web driver connecter.
-Chrome, Firefox, Internet Explorer -- Selenium IDE (Firefox plugin)
+	- Web driver connecter.
+Chrome, Firefox, Internet Explorer
+	- Selenium IDE (Firefox plugin)
 - Apache POI
 - Apache ANT
 - TestNG

+ANT file: ANT_build.xml is used to clean, compile and run the files in the project.